 If a warning threshold has been exceeded, a warning icon appears in three places in the PCE web console: the upper right of the PCE Health dashboard, the General summary area of the dashboard, and next to the appropriate tab.

-Health Monitoring Using the PCE Web Console
+Health Monitoring Using PCE Web Console

-Click the Health icon on the PCE web console to see the general health of the PCE.
+Click the Health icon at the top of the PCE web console to see the general health of the PCE.

 Tabs categorize the health information by Node, Application, Database Replication, and Supercluster.